OpenSourceEconomics/econ-project-templates/src/organisation.rst

     * All source code is in the *src* directory.
     * All outputs are constructed in the *[bld]* directory.
-    * The remaining files and directory in square brackets are put there during Waf's install phase, so that they can be found easily (paper, presentation, documentation).
+    * The remaining objects in square brackets are put there during Waf's install phase, so that they can be opened easily (paper, presentation, documentation).
     * The remainder are objects related to Waf:

         * *waf.py* is the file that starts up Waf (you will never need to change it).